mwarddev/iceland/README.md

 ### Future Features
 * #### Image Carousel
     * A collection of images changeable in a static location on the page.
-This would go in the Galley page.
+This would go in the Gallery page.

 ## Testing
 * ### Functionality and Usability Testing